matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     automatically joined by members of the space: see [below](#auto-joined-children).

- 2. Separately, rooms can claim a parent via the `m.space.parent` state
+ 2. Separately, rooms can claim parents via the `m.space.parent` state event.

-    event:
+    Similar to `m.space.child`, the `state_key` is the ID of the parent space, and the content should contain a `via` key which gives a list of candidate servers that can be used to join the parent.

     ```js
     {
         "type": "m.space.parent",
-        "state_key": "",
+        "state_key": "!space:example.com",
         "content": {
-            "room_id": "!space:example.com",
-            "via": ["example.com"]
+            "via": ["example.com"],
+            "present": true,
+            "canonical": true,
         }
     }
     ```

+    Parents where `via` is not present are ignored.

-    In this case, after a user joins such a room, the client could optionally start peeking into the parent space, enabling it to find other rooms in that space and group them together.
+    `canonical` determines whether this is the main parent for the space.
+When a user joins a room with a canonical parent, clients may switch to view the room in the context of that parent space, peeking into it in order to find other rooms and group them together.

     To avoid abuse where a room admin falsely claims that a room is part of a space that it should not be, clients could ignore such `m.space.parent`